matthid/synclib/Readme.md

   * "Any contribution we make available under any license will also be made available under a Free Culture (as defined by http://freedomdefined.org)  or Free Software/Open Source licence (as defined and approved by the Free Software Foundation or the Open Source Initiative)"
   * "Except as set out above, you keep all right, title, and interest in your contribution."

+- If you feal like you can't contribute because of this, please send me a mail or open a issue.

 ## Licensing